 A SNOWTAM is a "Special Series NOTAM"

 I've flown aircraft that allowed pilots to consider wet grooved runways to be essentially dry.
 The Gulfstream G450 does not.
 The performance section of that AFM does not mention runway grooves at all.
 The only thing in our books on the subject appears in G450-OIS-02.
 On page 19 it says: "For landing operations on a wet, grooved runway, data in this OIS will be conservative."
-This leads me to believe Gulfstream has not factored in grooved runways and wants you to use it as a safety pad.
+This leads me to believe Gulfstream has not factored in grooved runways for the G450 and wants you to use it as a safety pad.
 There are test results available which lead one to believe that grooved runways do bring balanced field lengths on wet runways almost to the level of a dry runway and that substantially reduce landing distances.
 But all that goes out the window with any amount of slush.
+Curiously, the Gulfstream G150 does allow you to consider a wet grooved runway to be "effectively dry."

 More about this: Grooved Runways.